Capital punishment in New Zealand: Public executions

 The second execution in New Zealand was the public hanging of Joseph Burns on 17 June 1848.
 On the day of his execution, he was paraded down Auckland's Queen St, seated in a coffin, and taken by boat across the Waitemata Harbour to the Devonport waterfront, where he was hanged on King Edward Parade, not far from the scene of his crimes.
 Burns was the first European settler to be executed in New Zealand.

 The third execution in New Zealand, and first in Wellington, occurred on 19 April 1849.
 Maroro of Ngāti Kahungunu descent was hanged outside Mount Cook Gaol in front of approximately 500 people, following his conviction of the murder of John Branks and his three children.

 The fourth execution occurred in the same location in Wellington on 17 June 1850, in front of a similar sized crowd, when William Good was hanged for the murder of John Ellis.
 The scaffold was "erected on Cook's Mount, immediately in front of the brick wall of the gaol."

 The fifth execution was that of escaped Australian convict, William Bowden, on 27 April 1852.
 He was hanged on the scaffold erected outside the entrance gate of the Auckland Gaol, on the corner of Queen Street and Victoria Street West, in front of approximately 300 people.

 The sixth execution in New Zealand, and the third public hanging to take place outside the Auckland Gaol on the corner of Queen and Victoria Streets was that of Charles Marsden on 12 February 1856.
 It took approximately 14 minutes for Marsden to die, with accusations that his execution was "clumsily performed".

 The seventh execution took place in Auckland at sunrise on 11 July 1856 with the public hanging of John White.
 In a sign of changing attitudes to the spectacle of public executions, the Superintendent had ordered that the scaffold be erected after dark the previous evening, and the front of the scaffold, under the drop, be partially boarded up.
 Due to the early hour of the execution, no more than twenty to thirty people witnessed the event on the corner of Queen Street and Victoria Street West.

-The last public execution was that of John Killey, who had been found guilty of murdering John Butler in Whangarei on 17 December 1857.
+The last public execution was that of John Killey, who had been found guilty of murdering John Butler in Whangārei on 17 December 1857.
 At his later sentencing in Auckland, the judge, Sir George Alfred Arney, was "said to have been moved to tears" in passing sentence, while Killey "fell down in the dock in a fainting fit".
 He was hanged on 18 March 1858, also outside the gate of the Auckland Gaol.